This is a legacy post that has been given a facelift. Some content has been edited for flow and clarity, but the essence of the post is the same.

 If you want to paint your face pink every damn day, go for it.
 If that’s all you can do right now to acknowledge and show support for it, cool.
 At this point, though, I’d argue that most people in are aware of breast cancer.
-Awareness isn’t what we should be pouring effort into at this point, and that really cute pink manicure isn’t funding treatment (Unless you go to an awesome salon that makes informed donations to organizations that make a difference in which case run don’t walk to get ALL THE MANICURES).
+Awareness isn’t what we should be pouring effort into at this point, and that really cute pink manicure isn’t funding treatment.
+Unless, that is, you go to an awesome salon that makes informed donations to organizations that make a difference; if that’s the case, run don’t walk to get ALL THE MANICURES.

 The Bottom Line

 TL;DR: Pinkwashing is a tactic used by companies to get consumers to drop money on their products by giving them the impression that their purchases are being used to help, thereby giving the consumer a warm and fuzzy feeling – stop.
 Sometimes the purchase itself has no impact on the donation amount.
 Sometimes their donation amount has a cap.
 Sometimes the donation is being given to an advertising (aka, “awareness,”) organization like Komen, which does little to help research/treatment efforts.
 Be sure to research who is being donated to to make sure you agree with that.
 You have no reason to feel warm or fuzzy unless you are directly contributing to the effort yourself.